ansible/ansible/docs/docsite/rst/windows_usage.rst

 ----------------------
 The legacy ``key=value`` syntax is used on the command line for adhoc commands, or inside playbooks.
-The use of this style is discouraged within playbooks because backslash need to be escaped and it makes playbooks harder to read.
+The use of this style is discouraged within playbooks because backslash characters need to be escaped, and this makes playbooks harder to read.
 This syntax depends on the specific implementation in Ansible, and quoting (both single and double) does not have any effect on how it is parsed by Ansible.